Functions of the kidneys:

 The most important point to remember is that even up to advanced stages of kidney failure, (CKD IV and V) patients usually do not have any symptoms.

-The early symptoms of kidney failure includes
+The early symptoms of kidney failure include

 - Polyuria (passing more urine)… Paradoxic!

-- Nocturia (passing more urine during night)
+- Nocturia (passing more urine during the night)

 - Pedal edema, puffiness of the face